Duncan Canyon

 SalvagePost-fire logging also disrupts natural ecological processes, threatens the habitat of wildlife species, and reduces water quality.
 Post-fire logging hinders forest regeneration and restoration by compacting soils, damaging riparian corridors, introducing and spreading invasive species, causing erosion, adding sediment to streams, degrading water quality, and removing trees utilized for habitat.

 In testimony before the House Subcommittee on Resources (November 10, 2005), eminent forest ecologist and University of Washington Professor Jerry Franklin noted that logging dead trees often has greater negative impacts than logging of live trees.
-He concluded that “timber salvage is most appropriately viewed as a ‘tax’ on ecological recovery.
+He concluded that “timber salvage is most appropriately viewed as a ‘tax’ on ecological recovery.”
+A full discussion of the issues are well articulated in the recent book Salvage Logging and Its Ecological Consequences by David Lindenmayer, Philip Burton, and Jerry Franklin (Island Press, 2008).
+The authors conclude, "Salvage logging and other post-disturbance practices can have profound negative impacts on ecological processes and biodiversity."

 No substantive scientific evidence supports the idea that fire-adapted forests might be improved by logging following a fire event.
 In fact, recent evidence concludes just the opposite by maintaining that most plants and animals in these forests are adapted to periodic fires and other natural disturbances and that they have a remarkable way of recovering because they have evolved with and even depend upon fire.